openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

 #.
 Press :guilabel:`Deploy changes` to `deploy the environment (page 25)
     <http://docs.openstack.org/developer/fuel-docs/userdocs/fuel-user-guide.html>`_.

-    After installation is finished,
-    `Contrail web UI <http://www.juniper.net/techpubs/en_US/contrail2.0/topics/task/configuration/monitor-dashboard-vnc.html>`_
+    After installation is finished, you can access `Contrail web UI <http://www.juniper.net/techpubs/en_US/contrail2.0/topics/task/configuration/monitor-dashboard-vnc.html>`_
-    can be accessed by the same IP address as OpenStack Dashboard, but using HTTPS protocol and port 8143.
+    using the same IP address as OpenStack Dashboard and port 8143 through HTTPS protocol.
     For example, if you configured public network as described on the screenshot above, then you can access Contrail web UI through ``https://<Public-VIP>:8143``.